DREAMS-lab/shakebot_perception/README.md

 # shakebot_perception
 The perception ros package for shakebot.
 This package is made to estimate and verify the pose and acceleration of the shake table.
-It will prvoide us the data to know the ground truth value motion of the shakebot.
+It will provide us the data to know the ground truth motion of the shakebot.
+The pose will be measured from apriltag and the acceleration will be measured from Imu.

 - The camera used for this package is "Chameleon3 with model number CM3-U3-13Y3C-CS".
 - The Imu sensor used for this package is "Wit Motion HWT905-TTL" accelerometer or inclinometer sensor.

+This perception package will require high computation for smooth processing so it is recommended to use a laptop or some high processing embedded CPU.
+We have already tested on raspberry pi 4 model b and it was lagging.

+The accelerometer can be purchase from [this link](https://www.amazon.com/dp/B07G21XRV6/ref=emc_b_5_t)

+Moreover, one can find all the details regarding accelerometer [here](https://github.com/WITMOTION/HWT905-TTL)

 ## Getting Started
 Follow the below steps for environment setup